-Students from across the country are expected to take to the streets later this month in a nationwide march against gun violence, weeks after 17 people were killed during a mass shooting at a Florida high school.
+Students from across the country are expected to take to the streets Saturday in a nationwide march against gun violence, about a month after 17 people were killed during a mass shooting at a Florida high school.

 “March for Our Lives,” an event spearheaded by survivors of the Feb.
 14 shooting at Marjory Stoneman Douglas High School in Parkland, is expected to bring huge crowds to Washington to rally over gun issues and school safety.
 “Sibling marches” are being held in cities across the United States, including Philadelphia.